 The scope of the Scrypt-O / Scrypto platform includes:

-Patient Mobile Application: Enables users to manage prescriptions, find pharmacies, get quotations from network pharmacies, order medication, and track their medication schedule.
+Patient Mobile Application: Enables users to manage prescriptions, find pharmacies, get multiple quotations from network pharmacies, order medication, access exclusive special offers and track their medication schedule.

-Pharmacy Portal: Provides a system for pharmacies to receive, process, and fulfil digital prescriptions.
+Pharmacy Portal: Provides a system for pharmacies to receive, process, and fulfil digital prescriptions from Scrypto verified patients in the proximity of the pharmacy.
 Furthermore, it promotes revenue and profitability improvements through targeted marketing capabilities and managed target customer reach,

-Doctor Interface/Process: While a full doctor app isn't detailed in the same way, the system includes processes for doctors to scan or send electronic scripts and features for verifying doctor identity. doctors
+Doctor Interface/Process: While a full doctor app isn't detailed in the same way, the system includes processes for doctors to scan or send electronic scripts and features for verifying doctor identity.
+Provides a system for doctors to scan or send prescriptions (electronic, printed or handwritten) to patients and network pharmacies.
+It features telehealth capabilities, the ability to receive requests from patients for repeat prescriptions or appointments and diary integration.

 Underlying Platform: Secure (fully POPIA and HIPAA compliant) infrastructure supporting communication, data storage, payment processing, and integrations.